Positive Behaviour For Learning

 Tawa School has developed a successful programme for encouraging positive student behaviours.
 We have woven the PB4L programme into our school culture so that it reflects our school values.
 This programme is evidenced-based.

-We have seen a marked improvement in behaviour since its introduction eleven years ago.
 The PB4L principles have required systemic changes and have helped teachers to be consistent with teaching behavioural skills and dealing with misbehaviours.
 Most of all, it has given students very clear and positive guidelines on how to be successful through positive behaviour.

 PB4L guiding principles: